 Stereotypes are oversimplified ideas about certain groups of people, like high school stereotypes or racial stereotypes.
 While they can be positive, they more often tend to be negative or even offensive.
 We can all think of a few stereotypes that make us feel poorly about ourselves.
-We'll examine some common stereotypes throughout this article and the impact they have.
+In this article, we'll examine some common stereotypes and their impacts.

-No matter who you are or what group you belong to, you should never allow yourself to be subjected to stereotypes or believe you are lesser because of what someone says about you.
-Stereotypes pertain to many people and you certainly have the support of those who face the same prejudices.
-You are not alone.
+No matter who you are or what group you belong to, you should never believe you are lesser because of what someone says about you.
+There is a stereotype that pertains to everyone, and everyone has been subjected to some prejudice during their lifetime.
+Remember, you are not alone.
 Regardless of stereotypes and their underlying assumptions, you are a full person, not a caricature!

-If you are someone who believes in certain stereotypes, know that you will need to learn more about people in order to dissolve these beliefs and approach every individual with respect.
+If you believe in certain stereotypes, you may benefit from learning more about different people and cultures to dissolve these beliefs and approach every individual with respect.
 Therapy can also be helpful because it teaches you to enhance your capacity for empathy.
-On that note, let's take a look at some of the more common stereotypes regarding certain groups and what they tell us about people.
+On that note, let's look at some of the more common stereotypes regarding certain groups and what they tell us about people.

-For instance, some positive stereotypes about Americans are that we are:
+For instance, some positive stereotypes about Americans are that they are: